Ex-Twitter execs to face GOP questioning on Hunter Biden - NewsBreak

 Ex-Twitter execs to face GOP questioning on Hunter Biden

-House Republicans are expected to question former Twitter executives about the platform’s handling of reporting on Hunter Biden , the president's son, fulfilling a party promise to investigate what they have long asserted is anti-conservative bias at social media companies.
+WASHINGTON (AP) — House Republicans are expected to question former Twitter executives about the platform’s handling of reporting on Hunter Biden , the president's son, fulfilling a party promise to investigate what they have long asserted is anti-conservative bias at social media companies .

 Three former executives will be appearing Wednesday before the House Oversight and Accountability Committee to testify for the first time about the company’s decision in the weeks before the 2020 election to initially block from Twitter a New York Post article about the contents of a laptop belonging to Hunter Biden.